-The competition in the wireless market was fierce with 15 suppliers with a nationwide coverage in 2010.
-Cut-throat competition led to a low and declining monthly revenue per subscriber, falling from 131 rupee in 2010 to 71.3 in September 2019.
-However, with the consolidation of suppliers down to eight operators in 2019, the decline in monthly revenue per subscriber has bottomed out.
+The competition in the wireless market was fierce with fifteen suppliers with a nationwide coverage in 2010.
+Cut-throat competition led to low and declining monthly revenue per subscriber, falling from INR 105 in December, 2010 to INR 74.38 in September, 2019.
+However, with the consolidation of suppliers down to eight operators in 2019, the decline in monthly revenue per subscriber has bottomed out.34

 Competition is important for the performance of telecommunications.
-Figures 6 and 7 show the correlation between openness and regulation as measured by the STRI and prices and subscriber density for broadband, both adjusted for income per capita.
-Clearly, trade restrictions and regulatory burden are associated with less broadband subscriptions per 100 inhabitants at higher costs.
+Figures 6 and 7 show the correlation between openness and regulation as measured by the STRI, and prices and subscriber density for broadband, both adjusted for income per capita.
+Clearly, trade restrictions and regulatory burden are associated with fewer broadband subscriptions per hundred inhabitants at higher costs.
 As we shall see, this has detrimental effects on the role of telecommunications as the underlying transport means of computer and business services exports.